ThanetPi/biography/README.md

 ![](/images/cv-header.png)

-# Welcome to my personal website
+# Welcome to my website

 &nbsp;

 ### *Get to know me in 1 minute :*

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Hi and thank you for visiting my websie.
+Hi, and thank you for visiting my website.
 My name is Thanet Pitakbut.
-I completed my PhD in Chemical Biology under supervision of Prof. Dr. Dr. h.c.
+I completed my PhD in Chemical Biology under the supervision of Prof. Dr. h.c.
 Oliver Kayser at Technical Biochemistry, TU Dortmund, Germany.
 My PhD was sponsored by DAAD (Deutscher Akademischer Austauschdienst or German Academic Exchange Service).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Currently, I am working as a postdoctoral researcher under Prof. Dr. Gregor Fuhrmann at Divison of Pharmaceutical Biology, FAU, Erlangen, Germany.
-My current project is about investigating the molecular interactions of natural products and antimicrobial resistant bacteria.
-I aim to leverage computing teachonology like AI to establish a synergistic formulation for better antibacterial treatment.
+Currently, I am working as a postdoctoral researcher under Prof. Dr. Gregor Fuhrmann at the Division of Pharmaceutical Biology, FAU, Erlangen, Germany.
+My current project investigates the molecular interactions of natural products and antimicrobial-resistant bacteria.
+I aim to leverage computing technology like AI to establish a synergistic formulation for better antibacterial treatment.

 &nbsp;

-You can find me at the official website of Division of Pharmacetical Biology: [Click](https://www.pharmbio.nat.fau.de/person/685/).
+You can find me at the official website of the Division of Pharmaceutical Biology: [Click](https://www.pharmbio.nat.fau.de/person/685/).

 &nbsp;